Operationalize Your World

 Review the PowerPoint first.
 At the end of the deck, there is the on-boarding guide.
 Follow it closely.

-Optional Step: disable the following dashboards as they are redundant:
+Optional Step: disable ALL the dashboards prefixed with DEP as they have been deprecated

 VMware and the VMware taglines, logos and product names are trademarks or registered trademarks of VMware in the U.S. and other countries.